7.2 Inheritance

 class ParentClass {

-// Fields and methods of the parent
+// parent's fields and methods

 }